phu0ngng/nccl/doc/source/api/comms.rst

 .. c:function:: ncclResult_t ncclCommGetUniqueId(ncclComm_t comm, ncclUniqueId* uniqueId)

-The *ncclCommGetUniqueId* function generates a unique identifier for growing an existing communicator.
+The *ncclCommGetUniqueId* function generates a unique identifier for growing an existing communicator exactly once.
+This function must be called by only one rank (the coordinator) before each grow operation on the existing communicator.
-This function must be called by one rank (the coordinator) from the existing communicator, which will then distribute the *uniqueId* to all new ranks that will join the communicator via *ncclCommGrow*.
+The coordinator is responsible for distributing the *uniqueId* to all new ranks before they join the communicator via *ncclCommGrow*.
-The coordinator rank broadcasts the grow handle internally to boundary ranks (rank 0 and rank N-1) of the existing communicator to ensure proper coordination during the grow operation.
 This function should only be called when there are no outstanding NCCL operations on the communicator.

 ncclCommGrow
 ------------